pmem/pmem.github.io/content/memkind/manpages/memkind.3.md

 :   This environment variable is a comma-separated list of NUMA nodes that are treated as PMEM memory.
 Uses the *libnuma* routine `numa_parse_nodestring()` for parsing, so the syntax described in the **numa**(3) man page for this routine applies: e.g. 1-3,5 is a valid setting.

 MEMKIND_ARENA_NUM_PER_KIND
 :   This environment variable allows leveraging internal mechanism of the library for setting number of arenas per kind.
-Value should be a positive integer (not greater than **INT_MAX** defined in <*limits.h*>).
-The user should set the value based on the characteristics of application that is using the library.
+Value should be a positive integer (not greater than **INT_MAX** defined in the <*limits.h*>).
+The user should set the value based on the characteristics of the application that is using the library.
 Higher value can provide better performance in extremely multithreaded applications at the cost of memory overhead.
 See section **IMPLEMENTATION NOTES** of **jemalloc**(3) for more details about arenas.

 MEMKIND_HOG_MEMORY
-:   Controls behavior of memkind with regards to returning memory to underlying OS.
-Setting **MEMKIND_HOG_MEMORY** to 1 causes memkind to not release memory to OS in anticipation of memory reuse soon.
+:   Controls behavior of memkind with regards to returning memory to the underlying OS.
+Setting **MEMKIND_HOG_MEMORY** to 1 causes memkind to not release memory to the OS in anticipation of memory reuse soon.
 This will improve latency of ’free’ operations but increase memory usage.\
-**Note:** For file-backed kind memory will be released to OS only after calling `memkind_destroy_kind()`, not after ’free’ operations.
-In context of **MEMKIND_MEM_USAGE_POLICY_CONSERVATIVE** memory usage policy - it will also impact memory coalescing and results that blocks pages will be often reused (better memory usage at cost of performance).
+**Note:** For file-backed kind memory will be released to the OS only after calling `memkind_destroy_kind()`, not after ’free’ operations.
+In context of **MEMKIND_MEM_USAGE_POLICY_CONSERVATIVE** memory usage policy - it will also impact memory coalescing and results that block pages will be often reused (better memory usage at the cost of performance).

 MEMKIND_DEBUG
 :   Controls logging mechanism in memkind.
-Setting **MEMKIND_DEBUG** to 1 enables printing messages like errors and general information about environment to stderr.
+Setting **MEMKIND_DEBUG** to 1 enables printing messages like errors and general information about the environment to the stderr.

 MEMKIND_BACKGROUND_THREAD_LIMIT
 :   Enable background worker threads.
-Value should be from range 0 to maximum number of cpus.
-Setting **MEMKIND_BACKGROUND_THREAD_LIMIT** to specific value will limit maximum number of background worker threads to this value.
-0 means maximum number of background worker threads will be limited to maximum number of cpus.
+The Value should be in the 0 to the maximum number of cpus range.
+Setting **MEMKIND_BACKGROUND_THREAD_LIMIT** to the specific value will limit the maximum number of background worker threads to this value.
+Value 0 means maximum number of background worker threads will be limited to the maximum number of cpus.

 MEMKIND_HEAP_MANAGER
-:   Controls heap management behavior in memkind library by switching to one of the available heap managers.
+:   Controls heap management behavior in the memkind library by switching to one of the available heap managers.

 Values:

 + JEMALLOC - sets the jemalloc heap manager
-+ bTBB - sets the Intel Threading Building Blocks heap manager.
-This option requires installed
-+ Intel Threading Building Blocks library.
++ TBB - sets the Intel Threading Building Blocks heap manager.
+This option requires installed Intel Threading Building Blocks library.

 If the **MEMKIND_HEAP_MANAGER** is not set then the jemalloc heap manager will be used by default.